sekika/discfit/README.rst

 Format of data file
 ---------------

-It is a csv file with time, water level, and suction head as follows.
+It is a csv file with time, water level, and suction head (absolute value of the matric head) as follows.

 .. code-block:: csv